skiadas/TheoryCompCourse/notes/parsing.md

 As long as we do not encounter any conflicts (e.g. two rules both claiming the same spot), we have an LL(1) parser.

+> Exercise: Considerthe palindrome grammar we discussed earlier.
+>
+> 1. Comput the first and follow sets.
+> 2. Build the LL(1) parser table for this grammar, and explain the conflicts that arise.

 > Exercise: Consider the language $L=\{x^n\mid n\geq 0\}\cup\{x^ny^n\mid n\geq 0\}$.
 >
 > 1. Construct a CFG for it.
 Three non-terminals should suffice.